Game Designer

 My skills are:General Skills:

-* Comfortable and fluent English speaker.* I am good at making friends.* A need for a creative outlet, video games, storytelling and world building.* I want to create game, I want to create emotions...
+* I am quick to adapt to new situations and not afraid to step out of my comfort zone.* Comfortable and fluent English speaker.* I am good at making friends.* A need for a creative outlet, video games, storytelling and world building.* I want to create game, I want to create emotions...

 -------------------------------------------------------------------------